-We incorporate the Doppler radar observations with other available in-situ and satellite data into an ensemble data assimilation system with the community mesoscale weather research and forecasting (WRF) model to address the related science questions.
+We incorporate the airborne Doppler radar and ground-based NEXRAD observations with other available in-situ and satellite data into an ensemble data assimilation system with the community mesoscale weather research and forecasting (WRF) model to address the related science questions.

 Taking advantage of Utah's location in Intermountain West, our study focuses the predictability of flows over mountainous terrain at mesoscale, in particular, the error growth (i.e., the sensitivity to initial conditions at various lead times), and develop meaningful measures of skill relative to appropriate conditional climatologies (i.e., the skill of capturing specific phenomena when they are supposed to appear; e.g., turbulence generation when a Richardson number criterion is satisfied).
 Specifically, our research emphasizes on investigating the sensitivities of model forecasts to input properties (initial conditions and model parameters) and boundary conditions, data assimilation, and comparison of different techniques (e.g., 4DVAR, ensemble Kalman filtering, 3DVAR) for their abilities in analyses and forecasts over the regions of complex terrain.